 - 4. A statutory auditor or an audit firm shall maintain a client account record.
-Such record shall include the following data for each audit client: - (a) the name, the address and the place of business; - (b) in the case of an audit firm, the key audit partner(s); - (c) the fees charged for the statutory audit and the fees charged for other services in any financial year. - 5.
-A statutory auditor or an audit firm shall create an audit file for each statutory audit carried out.
+Such record shall include the following data for each audit client: - (a) the name, the address and the place of business; - (b) in the case of an audit firm, the key audit partner(s); - (c) the fees charged for the statutory audit and the fees charged for other services in any financial year.

+5. A statutory auditor or an audit firm shall create an audit file for each statutory audit that it undertakes

-The statutory auditor or audit firm shall at least document the data recorded pursuant to Articles 22d(3), and, where appropriate, Articles 17 and 19 of Regulation XXX.
+The statutory auditor or audit firm shall at least document the data recorded pursuant to Articles 22d(1), and, where appropriate, Articles 11, 17 and 19 of Regulation XXX.

-The statutory auditor or audit firm shall retain any other data and documents that are of importance in support of the report referred to in Articles 28 of this Directive and for monitoring compliance with this Directive and other applicable legal requirements.
-The audit file shall be closed no later than sixty days after the date of signature of the audit report referred to in Article 28 of this Directive.
+The statutory auditor or audit firm shall retain any other data and documents that are of importance in support of the report referred to in Articles 28 of this Directive and, where appropriate, Article 22 of Regulation XXX and for monitoring compliance with this Directive and other applicable legal requirements.

+The audit file shall be closed no later than sixty days after the date of signature of the audit report referred to in Article 28 of this Directive and, where appropriate, Article 22 of Regulation XXX.

-6. The statutory auditor or the audit firm shall keep records of any complaints about the performance of the statutory audits.
+6. The statutory auditor or the audit firm shall keep records of any complaints made in writing about the performance of the statutory audits undertaken by it.